09 February - 15 March 2022

 The Swedish Research Council assumes that the administrating organisation, as the employer responsible, will cover any costs in excess of the standard amount.

-The grant period is 3 years, starting in January 2022, with a possibility of an extension for a further 3 years following approved reporting.
-The first payment will be made in January 2022 at the earliest.
+The grant period is 3 years, starting in January 2023, with the option to extend for a further 3 years following approved reporting.
+The first payment will be made during January 2023 at the earliest.

 Foreign experts are involved in the scientific assessment of the applications.
 To ensure fair and equitable assessment and efficient processing, please therefore complete your application in English.

 Sections of the application

 The application form includes the following tabs: